 - Clinical Approaches to Forensic Psychology

 - Psychology in the Criminal Justice System

 - Psychological Research Methods 2

 Jaimee Mallion has a number of published papers on street gang membership and evidence-based practice in Forensic and NHS services.
 Her current research focuses on the application of the Good Lives Model, a novel approach to offender rehabilitation, to street gang members.
 This model suggests all individuals have life priorities, and when these cannot be achieved pro-socially, they instead pursue these through offending behaviours.
 This model has not been applied to street gang membership previously.

-- Member of the British Psychological Society and BPS Division of Forensic Psychology.
+- Member, British Psychological Society and BPS Division of Forensic Psychology

-- Full member of the Eurogang Network and British Federation of Women Graduates.
+- Full member, Eurogang Network and British Federation of Women Graduates